Clea Strange: Fictional character biography

 Clea observed Doctor Strange in the Dark Dimension and was impressed by his courage.
 She warned Strange against facing Dormammu, and Dormammu punished her for her betrayal.
 Strange forced him to release her.
-She became Strange's only ally in the Dark Dimension and soon became a captive of her uncle.
+She became Strange's only ally in the Dark Dimension and soon, a captive of her uncle.

 Umar took Clea hostage and nearly killed her.
 The Ancient One sent Clea into a pocket dimension to save her from Umar.
 Clea was found and freed by Doctor Strange, and went to live on Earth with him.

 Clea was later captured by Silver Dagger.
 Doctor Strange's spirit cohabited in her body so that they could defeat Silver Dagger.
 Umar then attacked Clea on Earth, and Clea battled her.

 Clea helped save herself from being sacrificed by Dormammu and came to believe Morganna Blessing loved Strange more than she did.
 Clea and Strange later helped lead a rebellion in the Dark Dimension.
 Clea discovered that Umar was her mother, and Clea defeated Umar in a mystic battle.
 Clea revealed to the inhabitants of the Dark Dimension that her mother didn't care for her subjects at all and was willing to endanger them to defeat Clea.
 The population became convinced that Clea should be the ruler and the "Flames of Regency" appeared on Clea's head.
 The Flames of Regency made Clea powerful enough to defeat and banish Umar and her father Orini from the Dark Dimension, and Clea took the throne of the Dark Dimension.

 Clea and Strange exchanged vows and became one according to the laws of the Dark Dimension.
 Several months later, Dormammu returned to the Dark Dimension and claimed the throne again.
 Clea was held hostage to lure in Doctor Strange, but Strange and Clea managed to escape Dormammu and arrived near Umar.
 Umar tried to kill Strange but found out that her spells hurt both Clea and Strange.
 Clea revealed to her mother that she had married Strange.
 Umar confessed that she didn't want to hurt her daughter and assisted Doctor Strange and Clea in defeating Dormammu.
 Umar and her new lover Baron Mordo claimed rulership over the Dark Dimension but promised Clea that they would not abuse their powers.
 Clea reluctantly agreed and returned to Earth with Strange.